mottosso/learn-cinder/book/guide_to_meshes.md

 This article is going to cover two things in great detail: **vertices** and **meshes** and how they are handled in Cinder.

-There are a few different names for things that may be new to you in this tutorial which I’ll lay out for you right at the beginning: vertices, mesh, TriMesh, VboMesh, and VBOs.
+There are a few different names for things that may be new to you in this tutorial which I’ll lay out for you right at the beginning: vertices, mesh, [`TriMesh`], [`VboMesh`], and VBOs.
 If any of those are already familiar to you and you simply want implementation details on how they work, feel free to skip ahead or around, I won’t be offended.
 For those of you who want more background, we’ll proceed in an orderly fashion.

 So, let’s begin at the beginning: the vertex.